Ukraine hits bridge linking Crimea to mainland in blow to Russian supply route

 'PSYCHOLOGICAL IMPACT'

-Russian investigators said four missiles had been fired by Ukrainian forces at the bridge, the RIA news agency reported.
-It quoted a spokesman for military investigators as saying that markings found on the remains of one of the missiles suggested it had been made in France.
+Russian investigators said four missiles were fired by Ukrainian forces at the bridge, the RIA news agency reported.
+It quoted a spokesman for military investigators as saying markings on one missile suggested it was made in France.

-Ukraine is attacking Russian supply lines to disrupt Moscow's defence of occupied territory in the south, where Kyiv is in the early stages of its most ambitious counteroffensive of the war.
+Ukraine's Maliar said fighting in the Lyman sector, in the north of Donetsk region, was "the most difficult".

-Kyiv says it has recaptured eight villages so far, but it has yet to commit the bulk of its forces to the fight and its advancing troops have yet to reach the main Russian defensive lines.
+In the south, Ukrainian forces continued their offensive aimed at moving towards the city of Melitopol in the Zaporizhzhia region and the port of Berdiansk on the Sea of Azov, she said.

 Russia says it has fended off the Ukrainian counterattack and inflicted heavy casualties, which Ukraine denies.